mvolkmann/blog/src/smalltalk.md

   The "compare to current" button displays the same information as the lineDiffs button, but in a new window.

-  The "inheritance" button ...

-  The "hierarchy" button ...
+  The "inheritance" button opens an "Inheritance of" window that shows the superclass methods of the same name that are invoked by the selected method, all the way up the inheritance hierarchy.

+  The "hierarchy" button opens a Hierarchy Browser window that shows the inheritance hierarchy of the current class.
+  This includes all superclass and subclasses of the current class.

   The "inst vars" button displays a drop-down list containing all the instance variables in the current class.